Elizabeth A. Clark: Early life

 Clark was born in Port Chester, New York, in 1938.
 She moved to Delhi, New York, when she was nine.
-She attended high school there and subsequently described her education in history as 'dismal'.
-She received a state scholarship and attended Vassar College, where she received her BA in Religion in 1960.
+She attended high school there and subsequently described her education in history as "dismal".
+She received a state scholarship and attended Vassar College, where she received her AB in Religion in 1960.
 Clark was taught history by Mildred Campbell, Mary Martin McLaughlin, and J. B. Ross, and Religion by Jack Glasse.
 Clark received her MA and PhD from Columbia University in 1962 and 1965.

 As a graduate student, Clark studied Early Christianity alongside philosophy, including a course run by Paul Oskar Kristeller on Hellenic philosophy after Aristotle.
-Clark described Kristeller as 'the most learned scholar I have ever known'.
+Clark described Kristeller as "the most learned scholar I have ever known".
 Clark's doctoral thesis was The Influence of Aristotelian Thought on Clement of Alexandria: A Study in Philosophical Transmission, written under the direction of the faculty of Union Theological Seminary.

 Career

 In 1964, Clark founded the Department of Religion at Mary Washington College (now part of the Department of Classics, Philosophy, and Religion at the University of Mary Washington) in Fredericksburg, Virginia.
-She held the position of the Chair of the Department 1979–82.
-In 1982, Clark was appointed a Professor of Religion at Duke University, where she subsequently worked for forty years.
+She held the position of the Chair of the Department 1979–1982.
+In 1982, Clark was appointed a Professor of Religion at Duke University, where she subsequently worked for forty years, supervising students including Maureen Tilley and Kristi Upson-Saia.
 She founded the Center for Late Ancient Studies at Duke in 1986.
 At the time of her appointment in the College of Arts and Sciences, the faculty numbered around 500; only four women held the rank of full professor.

-Clark held a fellowship at the National Humanities Center, North Carolina, 2001–02.
+Clark held a fellowship at the National Humanities Center, North Carolina, 2001–2002.
 Clark was awarded an honorary degree by Uppsala University in 2001.
 She was given the shell of the cannon that was fired during the ceremony as a memento.
 Clark received an honorary degree from Yale University in 2013.
 Clark has served on the boards of many academic journals, including Signs: Journal of Women in Culture and Society.
 She helped to launch and co-edited the Journal of Early Christian Studies.
 Clark was a prolific writer, authoring or editing thirteen books and over seventy articles.
 Her research has focused on Augustine, John Chrysostom, Origen, social networks, early ascetic practices, and women in the early church.
 Clark retired from Duke in 2014 as the John Carlisle Kilgo Professor.
 She remained on the board of the Center for Late Ancient Studies at Duke.
-Reflecting on her career, Clark observed that it was 'rather eclectic': 'I branched into byways as well as highways, stumbled into enterprises for which neither my background nor graduate school had prepared me.'
+Reflecting on her career, Clark observed that it was "rather eclectic": "I branched into byways as well as highways, stumbled into enterprises for which neither my background nor graduate school had prepared me."